AdrianaSakeena/quantum_interference_simulator/README.md

-Result 3) Overlay of Point Approximation vs Finite Slit Width
+Overlay of Point Approximation vs Finite Slit Width:
 - <img width="475" height="364" alt="image" src="https://github.com/user-attachments/assets/d5bcde1b-b898-4766-8ba8-42af8f4654f3" />
 Overlay of the point-slit and finite-slit probability distributions for the double-slit experiment without path detection.
 The point-slit model exhibits pure interference, while the finite-slit model displays a diffraction envelope arising from interference between amplitudes originating at different positions within each slit.
 The dashed curve shows the difference between the two distributions, isolating the effect of finite slit width.